-Each time an SCR job starts, SCR first inspects the cache and attempts to rebuild files for a scalable restart as discussed in Scalable restart.
-If the cache is empty or the rebuild fails, SCR attempts to load a checkpoint from the prefix directory.
-SCR reads the index file and attempts to load the checkpoint that is marked as current.
-If no checkpoint is designated as current, SCR attempts to load the most recent checkpoint.
-When restarting from a checkpoint, SCR records whether the restart attempt succeeds or fails in the index file.
-SCR does not attempt to load a checkpoint that is marked as being incomplete nor does SCR attempt to load a checkpoint for which a previous restart attempt has failed.
-If SCR attempts but fails to load a checkpoint, it prints an error and it will attempt to load the next most recent checkpoint if one is available.
+Each time an SCR job starts, SCR first inspects the cache and attempts to distribute files for a scalable restart as discussed in Scalable restart.
+If the cache is empty or the distribute operation fails or is disabled, SCR attempts to fetch a checkpoint from the prefix directory to fill the cache.
+SCR reads the index file and attempts to fetch the most recent checkpoint, or otherwise the checkpoint that is marked as current within the index file.
+For a given checkpoint, SCR records whether the fetch attempt succeeds or fails in the index file.
+SCR does not attempt to fetch a checkpoint that is marked as being incomplete nor does it attempt to fetch a checkpoint for which a previous fetch attempt has failed.
+If SCR attempts but fails to fetch a checkpoint, it prints an error and it will attempt to fetch the next most recent checkpoint if one is available.